James Joyner reacts to a list of putative signs of problem drinking that includes a question about drinking alone:

 I prefer to be by myself

-But the critical variable here isn’t the aloneness, that’s an outcome of drinking in the early morning when very few non-alcoholic people drink.
+But the critical variable here isn’t the solitude, that’s an outcome of drinking in the early morning when very few non-alcoholic people drink.
 So it makes more sense for drinking problem screening scales to get to the nub by asking “Do you need a drink or two to get yourself going when you wake up?”.

-Other alcoholics drink alone because they become so unpleasant when drunk that everyone avoids them.
+Other alcoholic individuals drink alone because they become so unpleasant when drunk that everyone avoids them.
 But again in that case it would make more sense for screening questions to get to the point — “Do you do things when drinking that upset other people?” — rather than focusing on the loose correlate of drinking alone.